 Every day, our aim is to give homeless young people a future.
-Our long-term goal is to end youth homelessness.
+Our long-term goal is to end youth homelessness by 2037.

 Ever since Centrepoint was founded in a church basement in Soho, we’ve focused on improving the lives of homeless young people.
 Thanks to our amazing supporters, we’re now able to reach over 14,000 homeless young people each year.